Irish Procurement Glossary

 Tender Tairiscint

-A formal offer submitted by a supplier in response to a contract notice.
-In Irish public procurement, tenders must be submitted through eTenders by the stated deadline.
-Late tenders are not accepted.
-The term is also used informally to refer to the contract opportunity itself.
+A formal offer submitted by a supplier in response to a contract notice — must be submitted on eTenders by deadline.

 Threshold Tairseach